aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # ASCII Art Reader

 Build a state of the (ASCII) art terminal client.
-Don't forget to maximise your terminal window on one screen... you'll need the space!
+Don't forget to maximise your terminal window on one screen.
+You'll need the space!

 ![](reader.png)